La Révolution Française

 La Révolution Française is a French rock opera by Claude-Michel Schönberg and Raymond Jeannot, book by Alain Boublil and Jean-Max Rivière, created in 1973.
 The show premiered at the Palais des Sports de Paris.

 Synopsis

-With the French Revolution as its background, we see unfold the fictional story of the impossible love between Charles Gauthier and Isabelle de Montmorency.
+With the French Revolution as its background, we see the fictional story unfold of the impossible love between Charles Gauthier and Isabelle de Montmorency.
 Gauthier is the son of a shopkeeper who becomes a member of the Tiers-État, while Isabelle is an aristocrat who is forced to flee with the royal family.